Looks like you're in the UK! 🇬🇧

 ⚠️ Escalating Violence in Syria

-• Since 2003, Women for Women International has served thousands of Syrian refugees – helping them build skills, earn money, and create new lives.
-We are ready and willing to increase our services as more women enter Iraq, fleeing violence and desperate for a new start.
+• Since 2003, Women for Women International has served thousands of Syrians – helping them build skills, earn money, and create new lives.
+We are ready and willing to increase our services as more women enter Iraq, fleeing violence, or returning to their homes and desperate for a new start.

 donate now button teal